Zibo Shandong, China Travel Guide

 Self-driving is generally not feasible for short-term foreign visitors due to Chinese driver's license requirements.
 Road conditions in and around Zibo are generally good, but traffic can be heavy.

 Border crossing information is not applicable for Zibo, an inland city.
-All international arrivals occur via air or coastal ports.
+All foreign arrivals occur via air or coastal ports.
 Zibo is not on a major navigable river for passenger transport, and ferry services are not relevant.

 No particular exit fees or taxes are levied when you depart China by air or land, beyond what is included in your ticket price.